Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 Problem Specification
 ---------------------

 Consider a service business, like a restaurant, that develops its workforce plans for the next two weeks (considering a 7-day week).
 The service requires only one set of skills.
 There are a number of employed workers with the same set of skills and with identical productivity that are available to work on some of the days during the two-week planning horizon.
 There is only one shift per workday.
 Each shift may have different resource (worker) requirements on each workday.
-The service business wants to minimize the cost of covering all shifts with available workers, based on their rates of pay and availability.
+The service business wants to minimize the cost of covering all shifts with available workers, based on their rates of pay and preferences.

 .. tabs::